superfly/docs/laravel/advanced-guides/using-inertia-ssr.html.md

 ENTRYPOINT ["/entrypoint"]
 ```
-Since we now have node and its assets/modules in the `fly-laravel` image, we can remove our multi-build setup where we use a separate `FROM node` image to build assets and node_modules, and copy over the assets to the final image:
+Since we now have node and its assets/modules in the `fly-laravel` image, we can remove our multi-build setup where we use a separate `FROM node` image ( to build and copy assets and node_modules ):

 ```dockerfile
 # Remove the "multi stage build setup" lines below: